NASA-Planetary-Science/rss_ringoccs/README.md

 Detailed installation instructions are contained in https://github.com/NASA-Planetary-Science/rss_ringoccs/tree/master/docs/Introduction_to_rss_ringoccs.pdf

 Streamlined installation instructions are provided in https://github.com/NASA-Planetary-Science/rss_ringoccs/tree/master/docs/Quick_Start_Installation_Guide_for_rss_ringoccs.pdf

 ## Documentation
 All documentation for the rss_ringoccs package is located in the https://github.com/NASA-Planetary-Science/rss_ringoccs/tree/master/docs directory.
 We recommend that you start with Introduction_to_rss_ringoccs.pdf.

+Tutorials in the form of Jupyter notebooks are located in https://github.com/NASA-Planetary-Science/rss_ringoccs/tree/master/tutorials

 ## How to (Get) Help
 If you have trouble with installation or execution of the rss_ringoccs package, we encourage you to post a issue to https://github.com/NASA-Planetary-Science/rss_ringoccs/issues.
 We will attempt to respond promptly, and ther users will benefit.
 Alternatively, you can write email directly to Richard French: rfrench_at_wellesley.edu.